RCC Broadcasting: Early history

 After the passage of the "Three Radio Laws" in 1950, plans to expand private broadcasting took place across Japan.
 Two companies, "Hiroshima Heiwa Broadcasting" and "Radio Hiroshima" applied for the establishment of private radio stations.
-Later on, the two companies merged upon recommendation by the Radio Supervisory Committee.
-On April 21, 1951, Hiroshima Broadcasting (the newly merged two companies) was granted a license.
-On February 25, 1952, they held the promoters' meeting and received funding from newspapers Asahi Shimbun and Mainichi Shimbun.
+Later, upon recommendation by the Radio Supervisory Committee, the two companies merged.
+On April 21, 1951, Hiroshima Broadcasting (the newly merged company) was granted a license to broadcast.
+On February 25, 1952, they held a promoters' meeting and received funding from newspapers Asahi Shimbun and Mainichi Shimbun.